Cybersecurity laws and legislation (2024 update)

 The Gramm-Leach-Bliley Act (GLBA) regulates the collection and handling of financial information.
 Any organization that collects or stores financial data must comply with this law.

-The Payment Card Industry Data Security Standard (PCI DSS) sets rules for safeguarding consumer credit card data.
-Any MSP that processes payment card data must be compliant with this regulation.
-Additionally, if you have clients in the financial services sector, you may be subject to the New York Department of Financial Services (NYDFS) cybersecurity regulation.
+In addition, if you have clients in the financial services sector, you may be subject to the New York Department of Financial Services (NYDFS) cybersecurity regulation.

 NYDFS regulation is expanding, making it a very important legislative body to MSPs and IT professionals nationwide.
 Recent additions to the NYDFS regulations require more stringent notification procedures, specifically when it comes to ransomware deployment.
-These new requirements affect leadership responsibility, stress the importance of sound vulnerability assessments, and incident and disaster response and recovery.
+These new requirements affect leadership responsibility, stress the importance of sound vulnerability assessments, and elevate the need for incident and disaster response and recovery.
 While these regulations only apply to the New York jurisdiction now, they could be foreshadowing for other state’s reporting requirements in the near future.

 The European Union